openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

         4 KiB logical sectors (“4Kn” drives) to meet the minimum cluster size (given the partition size of 512 MiB) for FAT32.
 It also works fine on drives which present 512 B sectors.
-     - For a mirror or raidz topology, this step only installs GRUB on the first disk.
-The other disk(s) will be handled later.

 #.
 Set a root password::

      passwd

-#.
-Enable importing bpool (only needed when using GRUB, not yet supported)

 #.
 Optional (but recommended): Mount a tmpfs to ``/tmp``